Center for Cybersecurity

 Online hate is on the rise, leading to real-world devastating effects on individuals and communities around the world.

-Join Carnegie Mellon, Duquesne, Pitt, and other undergrad and grad students from Pittsburgh at a multidisciplinary hackathon to develop new tech and policy solutions that mitigate online hate and create safer communities.
+Join students from Carnegie Mellon, Duquesne, Pitt, and other Pittsburgh colleges at a hackathon to develop new technology and policy solutions that reduce online hate.

 Cybersecurity Programs